-The Petroleum Exploration Society of Australia is a non-profit association of individuals involved in the exploration of oil and gas.
+PESA is a non-profit association of individuals involved in the energy geosciences industry.

 The purpose and objectives of PESA are:

-- to promote professional and technical aspects of the upstream petroleum industry throughout Australia by providing a medium for gathering individuals interested in oil and gas exploration
+- to promote professional and technical aspects of the energy geoscience industry throughout Australia by providing a medium for gathering interested individuals;

-- To present views and discuss technical and professional matters relating to the upstream petroleum industry
+- to present views and discuss technical and professional matters relating to the energy geosciences industry;

 - to foster and provide continuing education for the benefit of members; and

-- to maintain a high standard of professional conduct on the part of its members
+- to encourage and maintain a high standard of professional conduct on the part of its members.

-PESA’s current membership is over 1,850 members spread across Australia affiliated with the various branches, and approximately 150 overseas members, who are associated with individual State Branches of their choice.
+PESA’s current membership is over 1,000 members spread across Australia affiliated with the various branches.
+Overseas members are associated with individual State Branches of their choice.

 For more information, see membership.